-Elizabeth M. Daley, 79, became a director in February 2005.
+Elizabeth M. Daley, 80, became a director in February 2005.
 Dr. Daley has been Dean of the School of Cinematic Arts at the University of Southern California since 1991.
 Dr. Daley has extensive management and leadership experience, which includes her over 30 years of experience as Dean of the University of Southern California School of Cinematic Arts, one of the most prestigious and influential film schools in the world.
 Dr. Daley is embedded into the media and production sectors and brings to our board truly unique insights into the film industry, our education market, the future of digital media, emerging trends in digital media and the needs of our customers.
 Dr. Daley is a member of the Motion Picture Academy and the Directors Guild and is one of the most widely recognized and respected women in our industry.
 She has been honored by American Women in Radio and Television and received the Women in Film Business Leadership Award, acknowledging extraordinary contributions by women behind the camera.
 Dr. Daley is an active and engaged board member, who makes frequent and valuable contributions to board discussions and decisions, which we believe makes her well-qualified to serve as a member of our board of directors and of our compensation committee and nominating and governance committee.

-Nancy Hawthorne, 70, became a director in October 1997 and was chair of our board from March to May 2018.
+Nancy Hawthorne, 71, became a director in October 1997 and was chair of our board from March to May 2018.
 Ms. Hawthorne also served as our lead independent director from January 2008 to December 2011 and assumed that role again from October 2014 to March 2018.
 Ms. Hawthorne served as a Partner of Hawthorne Financial Advisors, a financial advisory and investment firm, beginning in June 2014, and continues at present as a private investor.
 Previously, Ms. Hawthorne served as Chair and Chief Executive Officer of Clerestory, LLC; as Chief Executive Officer and Managing Partner of Hawthorne, Krauss & Associates, LLC, a provider of consulting services to corporate management; and as Executive Vice President and Chief Financial Officer and Treasurer of Continental Cablevision.
-Ms. Hawthorne also serves as a trustee and as a member of the audit committee and nominating and governance committee of Brighthouse Funds Trusts; as chair of the board and audit committee member of First Eagle Alternative Capital BDC, Inc.; as director, audit committee chair and member of the credit valuation and allocation committee of First Eagle Alternative Credit Opportunities Fund: and as a director and member of the audit committee and nominating and governance committee of Charles River Associates.
+Ms. Hawthorne also serves as a trustee and as a member of the audit committee and nominating and governance committee of Brighthouse Funds Trusts; as chair of the board, and as member of the audit committee and nominating and governance committee of First Eagle Private Credit Fund and First Eagle Global Opportunities Fund.
 As a former senior executive at Continental Cablevision and MediaOne, Ms. Hawthorne brings deep industry expertise to Avid's board, especially on the distribution side of the value chain and in her experience with subscription and recurring revenue business models.
 Ms. Hawthorne's financial management and outside board experience enhance her contributions to our board.
 She also brings a broad understanding of corporate governance and risk management to the board, which helps our board understand and focus on critical issues in these areas.
 Additionally, her financial expertise and experience qualify her as an audit committee financial expert.
-We believe that Ms. Hawthorne brings valuable insight in her role as the chair of our audit committee and as a member of our nominating and governance committee, and is well-qualified to serve in those roles and as a member of our board of directors.
+We believe that Ms. Hawthorne brings valuable insight in her role as the chair of our audit committee and as a member of our finance committee, and is well-gualified to serve in those roles and as a member of our board of directors.
 Ms. Hawthorne also offers a unique perspective to our board, having served as our interim CEO from July to December 2007.